ShanghaitechGeekPie/oj-gitlab-middleware/README.md

 ## Configuring

+This is a Rocket application, so visit its [document](https://rocket.rs/v0.4/guide/configuration/#environment-variables) to know how to configure via environment variables.

-Supply at least one of these environment variables or face a panic!
+In addition, supply at least one of these Rocket configuration element or face a panic!
+If you however set environment variable `mute_security=true`, it won't work, as you are supposed to set `ROCKET_MUTE_SECURITY=true`.

 token name|description
 ---|---